+Steve has consistently been ranked by Chambers USA in the top tiers for insolvency lawyers.
 Chambers praises Group Chairman Stephen M. Packman for his “unique, reassuringly confident perspectives that are the result of years of experience” and his skills as “a results-driven tactician and outstanding strategist.”
 Steve is certified in business bankruptcy law by the American Board of Certification.
 He is also an inaugural Fellow of INSOL, the international association of restructuring professionals, having completed a rigorous program presented by INSOL and serves on INSOL’s North American Membership Committee and the Strategic Planning Committee.
 He is a member of the Congress of Fellows of CILS (Centre for International Legal Studies) in Austria as well as the Turnaround Management Association.

 - Counsel to the Hong Kong foreign representative in Chapter 15 proceedings of a world-wide distributor of Toys.